-The version of this film I managed to see was the three hour Canne version, I’m not sure blue-is-the-warmest-colorwhen it is actually released how long it will be.
+The version of this film I managed to see was the three hour Canne version, I’m not sure when it is actually released how long it will be.
 I’m inclined to think the story could probably have been told in a couple of hours at most, but as it was so good I tended not to mind the epic viewing.

 Blue Is the Warmest Color (drawing perhaps from I am Curious Yellow?) is the story of a high school girl who meets an older girl in university and the love affair that ensues.